 The Board has delegated to the Compensation and Personnel Committee the task of evaluating the Chief Executive Officer annually and reporting its recommendations to the Board.
 The Chairman of the Compensation and Personnel Committee communicates the Board's conclusions to the Chief Executive Officer.
 The evaluation will include objective criteria including business performance, accomplishment of long-term goals and development of management succession plans and such other matters deemed pertinent to performance.
 The Chief Executive Officer will be provided with specific goals for the ensuing year.
 Results of the annual evaluation will be part of the process to determine the Chief Executive's annual compensation.

-The Chief Executive Officer, working with the Board, is responsible for developing and maintaining a process for succession planning with respect to the position of Chief Executive Officer and senior management positions.
-The Board regularly reviews succession planning and management development in an annual briefing led by the President and Chief Executive Officer.
+The Chief Executive Officer, working with the Board and the Compensation and Personnel Committee, is responsible for developing and maintaining a process for succession planning with respect to the position of Chief Executive Officer and senior management positions.
+The Board regularly reviews succession planning and management development in an annual briefing led by the Chief Executive Officer.
 This briefing includes discussion of assessments, leadership development plans and other relevant factors as well as policies regarding succession in the event of an emergency, resignation, incapacity or retirement of the Chief Executive Officer or senior management.

 Management development programs for senior level positions should be discussed regularly with the Board by the Chief Executive Officer or his or her designee.